 Here are some inspirations for your own engagement photo that you can achieve with the help of a professional photographer:

 Lightbox at night – For a super romantic and dramatic look, you can take your engagement photo at night while holding a lightbox that displays a cute message like “He Said Yes” or “Love You To The Moon And Back.”
 Your silhouettes behind the bright message of love will definitely make an eye-catching post.

 Candid portrait – A professional photographer can help you capture a real-life tender moment between you and your SO.
 Instead of a very obviously staged portrait, your engagement photo will be fun, spontaneous, and true to life.

 Popping champagne – A timeless marker of celebration, popping champagne in your photo makes it instantly recognizable as a big deal to everyone scrolling by.
 A professional photographer will get amazing coverage of the moment when the cork pops and the sparkling champagne shoots out of the bottle, something that can be super hard to do on your own.
 Spice up your photo by popping champagne in a scenic locale.

 Idyllic outdoor picnic – Although it’s a more subdued look, the outdoor picnic engagement photo is a fabulous opportunity to craft a truly special image.
+Picnics are an especially popular setting for summer and spring engagement photos.
 You can put a lot of thought into your wardrobe, the location, as well as the accouterments around you.
 Show off your personalities and your happiness with a few props for a truly unique engagement picture

 Do you and your partner share a love of comic books?
 You can arrange a few of your favorites on the picnic blanket!
 Are you both football fanatics?
 Dress up in your favorite team’s jerseys!